get-convex/claude-at-home/README.md

 bun run dev
 ```

-This app only allows users with a pre-approved email address.
-Go to the
+Since this app uses your OpenAI API key, it only allows users with pre-approved email addresses.
-Convex dashboard and insert a row into `allowedEmails` with your Google
+You can either individually insert rows into the `allowedEmails` table in the Convex dashboard
-account's email address.
+or set the `ALLOWED_DOMAIN` environment variable.

 Finally, let's try it end-to-end!
 Go to `localhost:5173`, log in and start chatting.